mirkonasato/seriala/README.md

 A serialization library for Scala.

-This is in experimental stage, started as a way to try out the then new Scala 2.10 [http://docs.scala-lang.org/overviews/reflection/overview.html](reflection API), and now updated for Scala 2.11.
+This is in experimental stage, started as a way to try out the then new Scala 2.10 [reflection API](http://docs.scala-lang.org/overviews/reflection/overview.html), and now updated for Scala 2.11.

 Design Goals
 ------------